-3.4.1 Respirator hose must be NIOSH-approved Clemco 1/2" ID respirator hose.

-3.4.2 If longer hose is required, it must be a NIOSHapproved Clemco 1/2" respirator hose extension.
-Use 50-foot or 100-foot Clemco respirator hoses in any combination as noted in the table in Section 4.2, not to exceed 300 ft. or three individual hose lengths.

-3.4.3 Attach the female disconnect end of the respirator hose to the constant-flow connector.
-The male end attaches to the ambient air pump.

-3.5 CMS-3 CO Monitor Option, Respirator Mounted The Clemco supplied air respirator model Apollo 20 LP is NIOSH approved with the accessory CMS-3 personal carbon monoxide alarm, but NIOSH has not evaluated the function of the CMS-3 personal carbon monoxide alarm.

-3.5.1 Open the lens frame and remove the lenses per Section 9.2.

-3.5.2 Don the helmet and place monitor on one of the side walls of the window extension, positioning it to make sure the alarm light is visible from inside the helmet.

-3.5.3 Mark the location and remove the monitor and helmet.

-3.5.4 Remove backing from the Velcro[®] hook tape and adhere it at the marked location (the loop tape adheres to the monitor).
-Attach the monitor and make sure the monitor's alarm lights are visible from inside the helmet.

-3.5.5 Remove the monitor and prepare it for operation per instructions supplied with the monitor.

-3.5.6 Replace the lenses and lens frame assembly.

-3.5.7 After the initial setup is done, remove and reattach the monitor from inside the helmet.
-Remove the monitor to do any service or calibration, including turning the monitor on and off.
+- 3.4.1 Respirator hose must be NIOSH-approved Clemco 1/2" ID respirator hose. - 3.4.2 If longer hose is required, it must be a NIOSH-approved Clemco 1/2" respirator hose extension.
+Use 50-foot or 100-foot Clemco respirator hoses in any combination as noted in the table in Section 4.2, not to exceed 300 ft. or three individual hose lengths. - 3.4.3 Attach the female disconnect end of the respirator hose to the constant-flow connector.
+The male end attaches to the ambient air pump. - 3.5 CMS-3 CO Monitor Option, Respirator Mounted The Clemco supplied air respirator model Apollo 60 LP is NIOSH approved with the accessory CMS-3 personal carbon monoxide alarm, but NIOSH has not evaluated the function of the CMS-3 personal carbon monoxide alarm. - 3.5.1 Place the transparent mounting strip on the inside of the inner lens, and into the same window gasket groove as the inner lens.
+Position it so it is within peripheral vision toward the side of the window opening. - 3.5.2 Remove backing from the Velcro[®] hook tape and adhere it to the center of the mounting strip (the loop tape adheres to the monitor). - 3.5.3 Attach the monitor to the strip and don the helmet to make sure the monitor alarm light is visible from inside the helmet. - 3.5.4 Remove the monitor and prepare it for operation per instructions supplied with the monitor. - 3.5.5 Remove the monitor to do any service or calibration, including turning the monitor on and off.
 Do this to make sure the monitor is fully functional before placing it inside the helmet.